 Does everyone make it to Everest base camp?
 The success rates are lower than you would think for the Everest base camp trek.
 There is a difference between going to high altitude and living at high altitude.
-When you go to live and try and sleep above 4,500m/ 16,700 feet it becomes challenging for most people.
-That’s why you need more acclimatization around the 3,500m/ 11,500 feet mark.
+Read some REVIEWS from our trips.

 Does Everyone Make to Everest

 About 70% of people make it to Everest base camp 5,364m/ 17,598 feet.
 Even less, around 50% of people make the summit of Kala Patthar 5,645m/ 18,520 feet.
 Hiking Kala Patthar should be one of the main reasons for going high into the Khumbu (Everest) region.
 Shocking!!
 Yes it is, the number of people helicoptering out of Gorak Shep shows the challenge of trekking to Mount Everest.
 Even less make it all the way back to Lukla.

 This is an unknown statistic.
 Number of people entering the Everest region are up but the businesses in Namche are down around 40%.
 This tells me a lot of people are exiting the Everest region via Helicopter and skipping the hike back down to Lukla.

 This major shift in the type of people trekking to Everest Base Camp is having a big impact on Pheriche, Namche and Lukla.